cyberbotics/webots-doc/guide/lidar-sensors.md

 %end

-The [Hokuyo URG-04LX](https://www.hokuyo-aut.jp/search/single.php?serial=165) is a lidar designed for light-weighted indoor robots.
+The [Hokuyo URG-04LX](https://www.hokuyo-aut.jp/search/single.php?serial=165) is a lidar designed for lightweight indoor robots.
-The model respects the following specifications:
+The model has the following specifications:

 - `field of view`: 240 [deg]
 - `range`: 0.06 to 4.095 [m]